Facel3ss1/dotfiles/private_dot_config/nvim/README.md

 nvim
 ├── init.lua           // Entry point for the configuration.
 Automatically sourced by Neovim.
 └── lua                // Not automatically sourced, but require()'d by `init.lua` and lazy.nvim.
-    └── peter          // Contains any utility modules that are used throughout the config.
+    └── peter          // All of my config is namespaced under `peter` to prevent potential name clashes.
-        ├── config     // Basic config of builtin Neovim functionality.
+        ├── config     // Configuration of built-in Neovim functionality.
-        └── plugins    // Plugin configuration, loaded by lazy.nvim.
+        ├── plugins    // Plugin configuration, loaded by lazy.nvim.
+        └── util       // Contains any utility functions/modules that are used throughout the config.
 ```

 ## Requirements